Brazil's Vale agrees to $7 billion Brumadinho disaster settlement

-SAO PAULO (Reuters) - Brazilian miner Vale said on Thursday it reached a 37.7 billion real ($7 billion) agreement with prosecutors and the state of Minas Gerais to settle claims stemming from the collapse of a mining dam in 2019 which killed 270 people.
+RIO DE JANEIRO/SAO PAULO (Reuters) - Brazilian miner Vale SA said on Thursday it has reached a 37.7 billion real ($7 billion) agreement with prosecutors and the state of Minas Gerais to settle claims stemming from the collapse of a mining dam in 2019 which killed 270 people.

-In a securities filing, Vale said it will book an additional 19.8 billion reais related to the agreement this year.
+In a securities filing, Vale said it would book a further 19.8 billion reais related to the agreement this year.

-Investors cheered the agreement with Vale shares, suspended for the announcement, reopening up 2.3%.
+Vale shares, suspended for the announcement, reopened up 2.3%, then pared gains to close down 1.3%.
+On Wednesday, as initial information of the agreement emerged, shares jumped 3%.

-On expectation of the settlement shares had risen 1.7% before the news, adding to a 3% jump on Wednesday as information about the agreement began to emerge.

-The disaster, Brazil’s most deadly mining tragedy, has hampered Vale’s performance over the past two years as it was forced to curb production amid new safety protocols.
+Brazil’s most deadly mining tragedy has hampered Vale’s performance over the past two years as it was forced to curb production amid new safety protocols.

+The government of Minas Gerais, where the disaster occurred, said the agreement does not set a ceiling on potential costs associated with the environmental cleanup, which Vale will have to cover.

+It also does not interfere with any criminal cases against Vale personnel, the government said.

 On Wednesday, Vale reported lackluster annual production figures, but flagged a potential rebound in both output and sales in 2021.